-Is it cheaper to rent a home or to buy one?
+Is it cheaper to rent or to buy a home?
 With rents rising much faster than home prices, the answer these days definitely comes down on the buy side.
 And, in Chicagoland the difference is even greater than in much of the country.

 Jed Kolko, chief economist for Trulia, published a research study a few weeks ago showing that across America it is cheaper to buy than to rent – some 38 percent cheaper.
 Kolko also looked at specific metro markets, and his study found that in the Chicago area it is 47 percent cheaper to buy than to rent.